Atlanta Personal Injury Attorney

 If you suffered severe injuries at the hands of another party, don’t wait: The sooner you get in touch with our experienced personal injury attorneys in Atlanta, the sooner we can start working to improve your odds of getting the compensation you deserve.

-The legal team of Stewart J. Guss Personal Injury Attorneys, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If someone else’s negligence injured you in Atlanta, call our office right now for a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.

 See what past clients have to say: